Learning without Forgetting for Vision-Language Models: Preliminaries

 \textbf{Vision-Based Learning:} Traditional CIL methods primarily rely on the {\em image encoder} to capture the patterns of new classes.
 One such method, L2P~\cite{wang2022learning}, leverages visual prompt tuning~\cite{jia2022visual} to enable incremental updates of a pre-trained Vision Transformer~\cite{dosovitskiy2020image}.
 By keeping the image encoder frozen, L2P trains a learnable prompt pool $\mathbf{Pool}$ and combines it with patch embeddings to obtain instance-specific embeddings.
 The optimization target can be formulated as:

 where $h(\cdot)$ is the classification head, $\bar{g_i}$ is the frozen image encoder, $\mathcal{L}_{reg}$ is the regularization loss for prompt selection.
-By freezing the encoder, Eq.~\ref{eq:l2p} grasps the new pattern with humble forgetting.
+By freezing the encoder, Eq.~\ref{eq:l2p} grasps the new pattern with limited forgetting.

 \textbf{CLIP Tuning:} The issue of tuning VLM without forgetting in CIL remains unaddressed, as previous works have solely focused on transferring CLIP to downstream tasks without considering the performance of former tasks.
-For instance, CoOp~\cite{zhou2022learning} converts text inputs into a learnable prompt, \ie, $\mathbf{t}_i=$ [V]$_1$[V]$_2\cdots$[V]$_M$[CLASS]$_i$.
-The posterior probability in Eq.~\ref{eq:clip_pred} is transformed into:
+For instance, CoOp~\cite{zhou2022learning} converts text template into a learnable prompt, \ie, $\mathbf{t}_i=$ [V]$_1$[V]$_2\cdots$[V]$_M$[CLASS]$_i$ and changes Eq.~\ref{eq:clip_pred} into:

 With the help of the learned prompt, Eq.~\ref{eq:coop} enables the model to be transferred to the downstream task.
 However, since the prompt template is shared for all tasks, sequentially tuning CoOp will suffer catastrophic forgetting of former concepts.